uviclibraries/rstudio/tidyverse-data.md

 - e.g., columns whose names begin with a common string of characters.

-- This will return a subset of our table, not necessarily a single vector

 In our data set, multiple column names begin with “Product”.
 We want to see only the data of columns whose names begin with “Product.”
 The following explains the process.